thenexthub/Codira/docs/ABI/CallingConvention.rst

     Sum.Maybe              := [0-7: opaque             ]
     Sum                    := [0-7: opaque, 8-11: float]

-  If Swift instead chose to just use a discriminator byte, the layout would look as follows::
+  If Codira instead chose to just use a discriminator byte, the layout would look as follows::

     Sum.Yes.payload        := [0-7: i64             ]